Home » Substitutes » Best Substitute For White Wine Vinegar

 5. Champagne Vinegar

 Champagne vinegar is next on the list.
 It is made from the same ingredient as white wine vinegar – grapes.
 Where the difference comes in is the type of grape used.
-Champagne grapes, hence the name, are used to create this alternative.

 Pros